Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 jsonpath "$.id" == "458"
 ```

-resulting in a comparaison between the [JSONPath] expression and a string value.
+resulting in a comparison between the [JSONPath] expression and a string value.

 On the other hand, the following assert: